choishingwan/PRSice/docs/step_by_step.md

 Alternatively, if your PLINK files do not have a unified prefix, you can use `--target-list` to provide a file containing all prefix to PRSice.

+!!!
+Note

+    **.pgen** files are not currently supported

 ### BGEN
 PRSice currently support BGEN v1.1 and v1.2.
 To specify a BGEN file, simply add the `--type bgen` or `--ld-type bgen` to the PRSice command

+!!!
+Note

+    In theory, we can support BGEN v1.3, but that will require us to include zstd library, developed by facebook.
+    You can enable the support by including the zstd library and changing the *bgen_lib* files.

-As BGEN does not store the phenotype information and sometime not even the sample ID, you **must** provide a phenotype file (`--pheno-file`) for PRSice to run.
-Alternatively, the sample file can be provided using
+As BGEN does not store the phenotype information and sometime not even the sample ID, you **must** provide a phenotype file (`--pheno`).
+Alternatively, if you have a sample file containing the phenotype information, you can provide it with

 ```
 --target <bgen prefix>,<sample file>